abrepo-org/abrepo/app/README.md

 #### Fragment Caching

-In views: can cache a block - need to watch cache key dependencies
+In views: can cache a block - need to *watch cache key dependencies*.

+If looping over an has_many association; likely need to add `touch:true` on model 's association attribute (belongs_to) to trigger dirty and a cache reload while loop.

 ```
 <% cache(key, expires_in: 30.seconds) do %>
     <%= render xyz %>